studentkittens/lncs-pandoc/paper.md

 default.
 These images are often called *base images*, to indicate that one is supposed to create an own version based on them.

-Applications that run inside of the container have a full copy of the filesystem in the image which they can modify at will.
+Applications that run inside of the container have a full copy of the file-system in the image which they can modify at will.
 By default, the application has no way of accessing the host's resources, since the kernel of the host starts all *dockerized* application in a new *namespace*.
 This allows the container